chhuang-one/sqxclib/doc/SqApp.md

 e.g. use workspace/myapp-config.h to replace default workspace/sqxcapp/SqApp-config.h

-If myapp-config.h place in C include directories...
+If myapp-config.h place in C include directories, enclose the file name in angle brackets.

 ```console
 gcc -DSQ_APP_CONFIG_FILE="<myapp-config.h>"
 ```

-OR use relative path of workspace/sqxcapp
+If the configuration file is in relative path of workspace/sqxcapp, enclose the file name in double-quotes.

 ```console
 gcc -DSQ_APP_CONFIG_FILE="\"../myapp-config.h\""